simon-javier/backup-manuscript-thesis/main.typ

   [Transfer Learning],
 )) <transfer-learning>

 The researchers utilized and made use of transfer learning to gain several advantages in training.
 It helped the researchers reduce computational costs like model training time and training data.
-Using transfer learning also helps improve generalizability because it involves retraining an existing model with new dataset, and the re-trained model will consist of knowledge gained from multiple datasets.
+Using transfer learning also helps improve generalizability because it involves retraining an existing model with a new dataset, and the re-trained model will consist of knowledge gained from multiple datasets.
 In this case, the pre-trained models from `torchvision` were trained on ImageNet, enabling the model to benefit from features that were already learned from a wide range of images in ImageNet.

 ==== Fine-Tuning
 Fine-tuning and transfer learning are related but distinct techniques.
 According to #cite(<murel-jacob-2025a>), while both approaches involve reusing pre-existing models instead of training from scratch, they differ in how the pre-trained models are adapted.
 Transfer learning typically involves using the pre-trained model as a fixed feature extractor by freezing its weights and training only a new classifier layer on top.
 In contrast, fine-tuning refers to unfreezing part or all of the pre-trained model and continuing the training process on a new, task-specific dataset.
 This allows the model to adapt its internal representations to better fit the characteristics of the target domain.